 A Markdown and HTML file-based CMS system for IIS by @jm_alarcon.

 MIIS is a perfect blend between a traditional CMS (such as Wordpress) and a Static Site Generator (such as Jekyll).
-Get the best of both worlds:
+Get the best of world worlds:

 - No backend database or special setup needed

 - No need to recompile and deploy after any change

 - Lightning-fast, without unneeded bloat

 Set up your Markdown-based documentation system or web site in less than 30 seconds!

 - Internet Information Server on Windows Server or an Azure Web App

 - Create full-fledged web sites and documentation sites based on Markdown and HTML files